netsil/app-demo/README.md

 ## Prerequisites
 - A VM with Docker installed
+- Make sure that communication between the webservers are allowed through the firewall

 You may use the provided `./install-docker-centos.sh` script to install docker.
 This script has been tested on Centos 7.